-June 13, 2020 - Sinovac announced positive preliminary results of phase I/II clinical trial for the Company’s COVID-19 vaccine candidate, named CoronaVac, which showed favorable immunogenicity and safety profiles.
+June 13, 2020 - Sinovac announced positive preliminary phase I/II clinical trial results for the Company’s COVID-19 vaccine candidate, CoronaVac, which showed favorable immunogenicity and safety profiles.

 June 11, 2020 - Brazilian officials announced an agreement with China’s Sinovac Biotech to produce its coronavirus vaccine in the state of Sao Paulo, where tests involving 9,000 volunteers are to begin in June 2020.